Constitution & by-laws

 2.1 The headings contained in this Constitution and By-Laws are for the convenience of reference only and shall not in any way affect the construction or interpretation of this Constitution and By-Law.

-2.2 Wherever the words “Chamber” or “SCEDT” occur in these By-Laws it shall be understood to mean “The Summerland Chamber of Economic Development and Tourism” as a body.
+2.2 Wherever the words “Chamber” or “SCC” occur in these By-Laws it shall be understood to mean “The Summerland Chamber of Commerce” as a body.

 2.3 Wherever the word “District” occurs in these By-Laws, it shall be understood to mean that area within and for which the Chamber was established as defined in the Certificate of Registration under the Board of Trade Act.
 (R.S.C.124, S.1)

-2.4 Wherever the words “Board of Directors” or “Board” occurs in these By-Laws they shall be understood to mean the Board of Directors of The Summerland Chamber of Economic Development and Tourism.
+2.4 Wherever the words “Board of Directors” or “Board” occurs in these By-Laws they shall be understood to mean the Board of Directors of The Summerland Chamber of Commerce.

-2.5 Wherever the word “Director” occurs in these By-Laws it shall be understood to mean a Director of the Summerland Chamber of Economic Development and Tourism.
+2.5 Wherever the word “Director” occurs in these By-Laws it shall be understood to mean a Director of The Summerland Chamber of Commerce.

-2.6 Wherever the words “Executive Committee” or the word “Executive” occur in these By-Laws they shall be understood to mean the Executive Committee of the Board of Directors of the Summerland Chamber of Economic Development and Tourism.
+2.6 Wherever the words “Executive Committee” or the word “Executive” occur in these By-Laws they shall be understood to mean the Executive Committee of the Board of Directors of The Summerland Chamber of Commerce.

-2.7 Wherever the word “Member” occurs in these By-Laws it shall be understood to mean a member of The Summerland Chamber of Economic Development and Tourism.
+2.7 Wherever the word “Member” occurs in these By-Laws it shall be understood to mean a member of The Summerland Chamber of Commerce.

-2.8 Wherever the word “Nominee” occurs in these By-Laws it shall be understood to mean a person who is appointed by a member of The Summerland Chamber of Economic Development and Tourism as its representative.
+2.8 Wherever the word “Nominee” occurs in these By-Laws it shall be understood to mean a person who is appointed by a member of The Summerland Chamber of Commerce as its representative.

 2.9 Wherever the word “person” occurs in these By-Laws it shall be understood to mean a natural person, a body corporate, a partnership, a society or an unincorporated association.